l7mp/l7mp-media-plane-controller/client/README.md

 ### normalcall.py

-Setup a call with a proper sdp and start the rtp stream process.
+Set up a call with a proper sdp and start the rtp stream process.
 For a normal call the codec will be PCMU.

 ### transcodedcall.py

-setup a call with proper transcoded sdp and start the rtp stream process.
+Set up a call with proper transcoded sdp and start the rtp stream process.
 Used codecs are PCMU, speex.

 ## Obsolete files: